bmrolo/ITSCM180/README.md

 # :desktop_computer:  ITSCM180
 ### ALL of the work that I did in my ITSCM180 during the Fall of 2022

-# :brain: What I learned from this class:
+# 🤔 What I learned from this class:
 * Object-Oriented Programming
 * File I/O
 * Jupyter Notebook